 If a student needs digital text for use with text-to-speech software, educators can download files from Bookshare.
 Bookshare has received a federal grant allowing it to serve schools at no cost.
 Before files can be downloaded, the district/school/organization needs to sign up for a school or group account, certifying that only eligible students will use the materials.
-For questions, contact .
+For questions, contact email@example.com.

 If a student needs an audio, the district can download it or request a CD from Learning Ally (formerly Recording for the Blind and Dyslexic).
 Before materials can be ordered, the school needs to sign up for a membership and assure that only eligible students will use the materials.
 For information on state-funded memberships for Massachusetts schools, see Audiobook Services Provided through Learning Ally.